vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ```
 will fail given that deciding practical is an adjective (it could also be a noun) hasn't been performed by pos-tagging.

+All internal concepts are members of the concept `~internal_concepts`.

 # ADVANCED TOPICS